 How to Deal with a Clogged Drain

 There are many approaches to dealing with a clogged toilet or drain, and the best option depends on the severity of the clog and the type fixture affected.
-In this article we'll go through each and provide instructions for how to use them.
+In this article, we’ll go through each and provide instructions on how to use them.

 Stay away from commercially available drain cleaners

 Plumbers hate them because they often don’t work on tough clogs.
 Then you call the plumber, who gets splashed with the strong alkali in the chemical drain cleaner while they’re trying to clear the clog with a drain snake.

 We never recommend pouring chemicals down your drains because the fumes can be dangerous, and there are safer and more efficient solutions.

 If you’ve already been using chemical cleaners to try and fix the problem, we recommend calling a professional.
 This is because many of the following methods could expose you to the harmful chemicals that have been put down the drain.

 You can create a safer liquid solution with a combination of white vinegar, baking soda, salt, borax, and lemon juice.